 Steven St. Peter, M.D.
 Dr. St. Peter has served as a member of the Board since August 3, 2007 and from October 2004 to August 3, 2007 was a member of the Board of Former PharmAthene.
-Dr. Steven St. Peter joined MPM Capital in 2004, and he is a Managing Director based in the Boston office.
-His investment scope includes both venture and buyout transactions across the pharmaceuticals and medical technology industries.
+Dr. St. Peter is President, CEO and Director of Aratana Therapeutics, an animal health company, a position he assumed in September 2012.
+Dr. St. Peter was employed by MPM Capital from 2004 to May 2012, and he was a Managing Director based in the Boston office.
+His investment scope included both venture and buyout transactions across the pharmaceuticals and medical technology industries.
 He has previous investment experience from Apax Partners and The Carlyle Group.
 Dr. St. Peter was previously an assistant Clinical Professor of Medicine at Columbia University.
 He completed his Doctor of Medicine at Washington University and his residency and fellowship at the Hospital of the University of Pennsylvania.
 Prior to his medical training, he was an investment banker at Merrill Lynch.
 He also holds an M.B.A. from the Wharton School of the University of Pennsylvania and a B.A. in Chemistry from the University of Kansas.
-He is on the Board of the New England Venture Capital Association and is also a director of Aratana Therapeutics, Inc., EKR Therapeutics, Inc., Proteon Therapeutics, Inc., Rhythm Pharmaceuticals, Inc., Syndax Pharmaceuticals, Inc. and Xanodyne Pharmaceuticals, Inc. Dr. St. Peter was chosen to serve as a director of the Company because of his diverse background as a venture capital investor, investment banker, professor of medicine and director of several healthcare companies, which provides him with a unique perspective in serving on our Board.
+He is on the Board of the New England Venture Capital Association and he is also a director of Aratana Therapeutics, Inc., His previous board experience includes Omrix Biopharmaceuticals, Helicos Biosciences Corporation, EKR Therapeutics, Inc., Proteon Therapeutics, Inc., Rhythm Pharmaceuticals, Inc., Syndax Pharmaceuticals, Inc. and Xanodyne Pharmaceuticals, Inc. Dr. St. Peter was chosen to serve as a director of the Company because of his diverse background as a venture capital investor, investment banker, professor of medicine and director of several healthcare companies, which provides him with a unique perspective in serving on our Board.